 Universities have a huge role to play.
 The structure and rigour that university credentials bring to ensure that programs are properly delivered.
 An online certificate just doesn’t have that.
 Despite some people saying that companies don’t need to see degrees, the reality is that companies still very much want to see degrees and proper credentialing.

 We see enormous value in working with universities by bringing together the best that both parties have to offer.

-We work with Nanyang Technological University (NTU) in Singapore, recently ranked the number one young university in the world, and one of the top universities in Asia.
-NTU is incredibly forward thinking in their approach to building programs that address the needs of the Singaporean market, and we've established a great working relationship.
-We're seeing fantastic outcomes for our graduates.
+We work with Nanyang Technological University (NTU) in Singapore, which recently ranked the number one young university in the world, and one of the top universities in Asia.
+NTU is incredibly forward-thinking in their approach to building programs that address the needs of the Singaporean market, and we’ve established a great working relationship.
+We’re seeing fantastic outcomes for our graduates.